aregsar/aregsarblog/blog/2020/my-visual-studio-code-setup/index.md

 Finally there is a per workspace\project folder `settings.json` file that can override both the `Global` and `User` settings files.

 > A workspace is the root directory in the vscode explorer which is the directory from which vscode is launched.
-For exampe if we `cd` into a directory named `~/MyProject` and type `code .` in that directory to launch vscode, then our workspace becomes the `~/MyProject` directory.
+For example if we `cd` into a directory named `~/MyProject` and type `code .` in that directory to launch vscode, then our workspace becomes the `~/MyProject` directory.

 The way that the per workspace settings work is that first we add a `.vscode/settings.json` file to our project directory.
 Then we can add settings to this file to override the Global or User settings in the same way that we added settings to the User setting.json file mentioned above.